CBDa + CBD Tolerance: Can You Build Up A Resistance Over Time?

 Developing a tolerance to something is a relatively simple concept.
 The human body is very effective at adapting to substances and potentially reducing their efficacy with time.
-When it comes to a substance you may consume on a daily basis, it is natural to be curious about your tolerance to it.
-As CBD becomes more popular as a part of people’s daily lives, curiosity grows regarding CBD tolerance.
+When it comes to a substance you may consume on a daily basis, like our products that contain CBD + CBDa, it is natural to be curious about the potential for tolerance.
 Luckily, research may have answers.
 To discover more, keep reading.

 What is CBD?